Liverpool to open Klopp contract talks in huge boost for quadruple-chasing Reds

 Liverpool are set to open talks with Jurgen Klopp over a new contract at Anfield, GOAL can confirm.

-The Reds boss’ current deal is set to expire in 2024, but he has indicated that he would be willing to sign an extension, and discussions are now ongoing over a possible four-year contract that will see him remain at Anfield until 2026.
+The Reds boss’ current deal is set to expire in 2024, but he has indicated that he would be willing to commit to fresh terms, and discussions are now ongoing over a possible two-year contract extension that will see him remain at Anfield until 2026.

 Mike Gordon, the president of Fenway Sports Group, was at Anfield for last night’s Champions League semi-final with Villarreal, together with Marc Kosicke, Klopp’s agent, and talks are expected to accelerate quickly in the coming days.